 What are the different types of website feedback tools?

-When it comes to choosing a website feedback tool, there are several types out there, each designed for specific needs.
-This variety can make picking the right one a bit tricky, especially if you want to avoid paying for things you won't use.
+When it comes to picking a website feedback tool, you'll quickly find there are several types out there, each designed for specific needs.
+This variety can make choosing the right one tricky, especially if you want to avoid paying for features you won't use.

 What to look for when choosing a website feedback tool?